-5. Start your students on their Hell Pizza Reading Challenge!

-6. Start clipping the Hell Pizza Reading Challenge Wheel.....

-7. Keen readers can qualify for a free pizza every time they earn an authenticated pizza wheel by completing another 7 books.
-So it works for slower and confident readers.
+- 6. Start your students on their HELL Reading Challenge! - 7.
+Start clipping the HELL Reading Challenge pizza wheel... - 8.
+Keen readers can qualify for a free pizza every time they earn an authenticated pizza wheel by completing another 7 books.
+So it works for both slower and confident readers.